 Saturday: the amount of alcohol I let violate me the night before would have been lethal to most women of my age and stature, but it just hobbled me for a mere 24 hours.
 I did not leave the gentle clutches of my couch the entire day.

 Sunday, I turned down Theo’s invitation to dim sum, but I was in good spirits after Friday’s night of spirited poisoning, and agreed to meet him at Emporium — the beercade on Milwaukee –for afternoon cocktails.
 Sunday Funday, indeed.

-Noah was, as he told me, still working the most insane hours he’d ever worked so I hadn’t seen him since Monday.
+Burton was, as he told me, still working the most insane hours he’d ever worked so I hadn’t seen him since Monday.
 We made tentative plans that night for after he talked to Liam about his failing relationship with Grace.